Martin compactifications of affine buildings: Gromov compactification

-In this section we describe the visual compactification that can be constructed for any $\cat$ space $X$.
+In this section we describe the Gromov compactification that can be constructed for any $\cat$ space $X$.
 For this purpose we embed $X$ into the space of continuous functions on $X$.
-The visual boundary corresponds to the Busemann functions.
+The Gromov boundary corresponds to the Busemann functions.
 The method was originally introduced in \cite[\S3]{Ballman1985} for complete Riemannian manifolds of non-positive curvature, and it has been extended to $\cat$ spaces in \cite[Chapter II.8]{Bridson1999}.
-It is often called horofunction procedure.
+It is often called the \emph{horofunction procedure}.
 In particular, it depends on the choice of the metric.
-In our construction we use intrinsic and natural metric well-defined for special vertices avoiding the use of geometric realization of the building.
+In our construction we use an intrinsic and natural metric which is well-defined for special vertices and which avoids the use of any geometric realization of the buildings.

 First, let us observe that